 - Make a nice salary and reasonable profits but don’t need big K-1 distributions each year

 Sound like you?
-You probably want to own a lifestyle business.
-You’ll structure your agency around maximizing quality of life, while letting profit maximization slide.
+You probably lean toward owning a lifestyle business.
+You’ll structure your agency around maximizing quality of life, while letting profit maximization slide a little.

 You probably have (or want) a high-growth agency if you: